 Illinois Student Assistance Commission Corps

-For over fifty years, students have been the number one priority at the Illinois Student Assistance Commission (ISAC).
+For over fifty years, students have been a top priority at the Illinois Student Assistance Commission (ISAC).
 Our steadfast commitment to college completion is reflected in our mission of making college accessible and affordable for all Illinois students.

 ISAC has several job openings in its ISACorps program for recent college graduates interested in working with students and parents as they navigate the college going process, especially for students who will be the first in their family to go to college and/or are from low-income households.
-The ISACorps program provides a tremendous opportunity for recent college graduates to gain work experience in a variety of education settings and help make a difference in the lives of students and families.
+The ISACorps program provides a unique opportunity for recent college graduates to gain work experience in a variety of education settings and help make a difference in the lives of students.
 As a result of their work, Corps members have presented at state and national conferences, transitioned to graduate school, and moved on to other exciting positions within education.
-Many former Corps members can be found working in high schools, colleges, and non-profit organizations throughout Illinois.
+Many former Corps members can be found working in high schools, colleges, and non-profits throughout Illinois.

 - Provide accurate, complete, and sensitive counsel to students facing academic, financial, and social barriers to higher education